United Way of Central Maryland FAQs

 Q: Is it true that a person can choose to give to their favorite charity through UWCM?

 A: Yes.
 UWCM’s designation policy encourages philanthropy for the causes people care about.
-We accept designations for a gift as small as $50.00 ($1 per week) to any health and human service agency in the USA.
+We accept designations for a gift as small as $100.00 ($2 per week) to a 501c(3) organization or another United Way.
 Most collected designations are paid to charities monthly.

 Q: How many agencies receive UWCM distributions of money?

-A: UWCM distributes funds to more than 1,700 nonprofit health and human service agencies each year through designations, and approximately 120 receive grants.
+A: UWCM distributes funds to more than 1,600 nonprofit health and human service agencies each year through designations and more than 100 receive grants.
 UWCM provides health and human service organizations with multiple opportunities throughout the year to compete for grant funding.

 Q: Why should I give to United Way of Central Maryland when I can give directly to charities?